-Child Protection Statewide Hotline 1-855-4LA-KIDS (1-855-452 5437), and the OCS child protection unit in the parish in which the facility is located and the Licensing Section shall be notified if injury or death occurs while the resident is in seclusion. - 13.
+- 5437), and the OCS child protection unit in the parish in which the facility is located and the Licensing Section shall be notified if injury or death occurs while the resident is in seclusion. - 13.
 In the event a death occurs during the use of seclusion, the facility shall conduct a review of its seclusion policies and practices and retrain all staff in the proper use of seclusion and in methods of de-escalation and avoidance of seclusion within five calendar days.
-Documentation to include staff signatures and date of training shall be submitted to the Licensing Section.

-14. The resident, where appropriate, and the resident's legal guardian(s) shall receive a list of the prohibited practices.
-There shall be documentation of acknowledgement of receipt of the list of prohibited practices by the resident and, where appropriate, the resident's legal guardian(s) in the resident's record.

-1514.
-Seclusion Room
+Documentation to include staff signatures and date of training shall be submitted to the Licensing Section upon completion of training. - 14.
+The resident, where appropriate, and the resident's legal guardian(s) shall receive a list of the prohibited practices.
+There shall be documentation of acknowledgement of receipt of the list of prohibited practices by the resident and, where appropriate, the resident's legal guardian(s)in the resident's record. - 1514.
+Seclusion Room - a.

-- a.
 The resident shall be unable to voluntarily leave the room. - b.
 The room shall be large enough to allow easy access for staff to enter and exit and deep enough to ensure that the person being secluded cannot keep the door from closing by blocking it with the body or an object. - c.
 The ceiling of the seclusion room shall be unreachable and of solid construction. - d.
 If there are windows in the seclusion room, they should be locked with security locks and not allowed to open to the outside.
 Safety glass or plastic that cannot be broken shall be used for the panes.
-The view from the door observation window must not be obstructed. - e.
-The inside walls of the seclusion room shall be smooth and capable of withstanding high impact.
-Nothing can protrude or extend from the wall. - f.
-The door of the room shall be a security rated door, shall be able to withstand high impact and stress and shall swing outward to prevent a person from blocking the door from opening and thus barricading himself in the room. - G. Prohibited Personal Restraint and Seclusion Practices a. pain compliance, slight discomfort, trigger points, pressure points, or any pain inducing techniques;
+The view from the door observation window must not be obstructed.

+- e.
+The inside walls of the seclusion room shall be smooth and capable of withstanding high impact constructed of safe material with give that can be easily cleaned.

+Nothing can shall protrude or extend from the wall. - f.
+The door of the room shall be a security rated door, shall be able to withstand high impact and stress and shall swing outward to prevent a person from blocking the door from opening and thus barricading himself in the room. - G. Prohibited Personal Restraint and Seclusion Practices prohibited practices by staff members.
+This list shall include the following: - a. pain compliance, slight discomfort, trigger points, pressure points, or any pain inducing techniques; - b. hyperextension of any body part beyond normal limits; - c. joint or skin torsion; - d. pressure or weight on head, chest, lungs, sternum, diaphragm, back, or abdomen, causing chest compression; - e. straddling or sitting on any part of the body; - f. any maneuver that puts pressure, weight or leverage into or on the neck or throat, on any artery or on the back of the person's head or neck; - g. any position or maneuver that obstructs or restricts circulation of blood or obstructs an airway; - h. any type of choking, hand chokes, arm chokes or sleeper hold; - i. any type of head hold where the head is used as a lever to control movement of other body parts or any type of full or half nelson or head lock;

-1. The provider shall have a written list of prohibited practices by staff members.
-This list shall include the following:
+1. The provider shall have a written list of